rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 <figcaption>nono denying access to ssh credentials</figcaption>
 </figure>

-So now we already limited quite a lot what an agent can do.
-But one thing that is still left are credentials: The agent can still access credentials which are in the project folder (like a `.env` file) or which are stored in environment variables (this may be a good point to check if you have some tokens stored in your `~/.bashrc`, `~/.profile`, `~/.zshrc` or wherever.
+By now we've already limited a lot of what an agent can do.
+But one thing
+remains: Credentials.
+The agent can still access credentials which are in the project folder (like a `.env` file) or which are stored in environment variables (this may be a good point to check if you have some tokens stored in your `~/.bashrc`, `~/.profile`, `~/.zshrc` or wherever.
 We really shouldn't, but sometimes we developers are lazy...).